 There’s a small display case that showcases a few non-frozen desserts, ranging from packaged Gansito snack cakes to freshly prepared golden flan or slices of tres leches cake.
 At the other end of the spectrum, there are some menu choices that aren’t desserts at all.
 Big vegetable cocktails and Playa, a coconut shell filled with ceviche, are among the menu items that are more a meal in themselves than just a sweet finish.
 Tostilocos, snacks made with toppings on Tostitos chips and served in a Tostitos bag, are sometimes also known in English as “walking tacos.”

 There are many other nuances of the raspado world to discover here.
 While it’s perfectly possible to have just a scoop of vanilla ice cream, it’s more rewarding to delve into a rich world of tropical fruit flavor in which sweetness is balanced with sour, salty, and spicy notes — a common practice the closer one ventures to the equator.
-There’s a Dairy Queen on the other side of Mesa Drive, but it’s four lanes, two sets of train tracks, and a world away.
-Raspados el Boly is a bit of adventure after hamburgers a few doors down or a picnic at Pioneer Park.
+With the Dairy Queen on the other side of Main Street now closed, Raspados el Boly is not only the sole source of frozen dessert in the immediate area, but also a bit of adventure after hamburgers a few doors down or a picnic at Pioneer Park.

 606 E. Main St., Mesa AZ 85203